opendatahub-io/opendatahub.io/_posts/2019-06-27-odh-release-0.3-blog.md

 What is included?
 ------
 Open Data Hub 0.3 includes many new tools that are essential to a comprehensive AI/ML end-to-end platform.
-Open Data Hub is a meta-operator that can be installed on Openshift Container Platform 3.11 and 4.
+Open Data Hub is a meta-operator that can be installed on OpenShift Container Platform 3.11 and 4.
 The following is a list of tools included in this release:

 | Technology | Version | Category |
 |--|--|--|